chinjto/chinjto/README.md

 ### Hi there, I'm [Cyril][website], aka [chinjto][website-chinto]

 ## I'm a Traveler, Reader, Gamer and Developer!
-- 💶 I'm currently working at [Monext][monext]!
+- 💶 I'm currently working at [ADSN][adsn]!
-- ⚗️ I'm currently exploring Angular Material
+- ⚗️ I'm currently exploring Angular Material and Python
 - 🌐 I'm looking to collaborate more with my [friends team][repotako]
-- 🎯 2022 Goals 🎯: Create more personnals projects (with and without my [friends team][repotako])
+- 🎯 2023 Goals 🎯: Create more personnals projects (with and without my [friends team][repotako])
 - 🌟 Fun fact 🌟: I love to explore Japan and share with japanese people 🎏 🇯🇵 🗾

 ### Connect with me: